EtthelWindels/mdr-tb_georgia_2014-2016/README.md

 # Phylodynamic estimation of the relative transmission fitness of MDR-TB
-This repository contains the code and metadata associated with the phylodynamic analyses performed in Loiseau, Windels et al. "The relative transmission fitness of multidrug-resistant *Mycobacterium tuberculosis* in a drug resistance hotspot".
-Nature Communications (in press)
+This repository contains the code and metadata associated with the phylodynamic analyses performed in Loiseau, Windels et al. The relative transmission fitness of multidrug-resistant *Mycobacterium tuberculosis* in a drug resistance hotspot. *Nature Communications* 14, 1988 (2023). https://doi.org/10.1038/s41467-023-37719-y

 These analyses aimed at estimating the transmission fitness (effective reproductive number and transmission rate) of multidrug-resistant *M. tuberculosis* strains, relative to their drug-susceptible counterparts.
 Using genome sequences sampled from TB patients in the country of Georgia (2014-2016), we fitted different multitype birth-death models in BEAST2 and inferred transmission trees using TransPhylo in R.